 The Boston Caucus was a political club active in Boston for much of the 18th century.
 The Caucus met in taverns and its membership was comprised mainly of small businessmen and the middle class.
 During the revolutionary period the Caucus was led by Samuel Adams and exerted a strong influence over elections, appointments and responses to British policy.

-The Boston Massacre refers to confrontation between civilians and British soldiers in King Street, Boston on March 5th 1770.
+The Boston Massacre refers to a confrontation between civilians and British soldiers in King Street, Boston on March 5th 1770.
 After being provoked by the crowd the soldiers opened fire, killing five civilians and wounding others.

 Boston Tea Party

 The Boston Tea Party refers to the dumping of large amounts of imported British tea into Boston Harbour.
 It was carried out by the Boston Sons of Liberty on December 16th 1773.
 The Coercive Acts were Britain’s response to this inflammatory protest.

 The British East India Company was, at the time of the American Revolution, the world’s largest company.
 It had a virtual monopoly on British colonial trade in India and Asia.

 A broadside is a poster-sized sheet or pamphlet.
 It usually expresses strong, critical or angry political views.